myllynen/rhel-ansible-roles/roles/system_update_report_pre/README.md

 # Attach PDF version of the report
 # PDFs will be generated on the control host using
 # utilities from enscript and ghostscript packages
+# and those packages must be installed separately.
 system_update_report_pre_pdf: false

 # Directory used to generate PDF files